How to Get the Best Deal on Homeowners Insurance

 Afraid that you may not be able to afford the higher amount you would pay out of pocket in the event of an emergency?
 Beef up your emergency fund.
 That way, the money will be there when you need it.

 If you insure anything besides your home — such as a car — look into a multi-line discount.
-That’s a break that some insurance companies will give you if you buy multiple policies — such as homeowners insurance and auto insurance — from the same company.
+That’s a break that some insurers will give you if you buy multiple policies — such as homeowners insurance and auto insurance — from the same company.

 You don’t necessarily need to insure a house for as much money as you paid for the property.
 That’s because the price you paid for your property includes the price of the land, not just your home.